Deep Linear Networks can Benignly Overfit when Shallow Ones Do: Introduction

 Our paper continues this study of benign overfitting but with a more complex model class, deep linear networks.
 Deep linear networks are often studied theoretically \citep[see, e.g.,][]{DBLP:journals/corr/SaxeMG13,DBLP:conf/icml/AroraCH18}, because some of the relevant characteristics of deep learning in the presence of nonlinearities are also present in linear networks but in a setting that is more amenable to analysis.
 The analyses of linear networks have included a number of results on implicit bias \citep[see, e.g.,][]{azulay2021implicit,MinEtAl21}.
 Recently, one of these analyses~\citep{azulay2021implicit}, of two-layer networks trained by gradient flow with a ``balanced'' initialization, was leveraged in an analysis of benign overfitting \citep{chatterji2022interplay}.
 (For a mapping $x \rightarrow x W v$ parameterized by a hidden layer $W \in \R^{d\times m}$ and an output layer $v \in \R^{m\times 1}$, initial values of $v$ and $W$ are balanced if $v v^{\top} = W^\top W$.) \citet{MinEtAl21} analyzed implicit bias in two-layer linear networks under more general conditions including the unbalanced case.

 In this paper, we analyze benign overfitting in deep linear networks of arbitrary depth trained by gradient flow.
 Our first main result is a bound on the excess risk.
 The bound is in terms of some characteristics of the joint distribution of the training data previously used to analyze linear regression with the standard parameterization, including notions of the effective rank of the covariance matrix, and it holds under similar conditions on the data distribution.
 Another key quantity used in the bound concerns the linear map $\Theta$ computed by the network after training---it is the norm of the projection of this map onto the subspace orthogonal to the span of the training examples.
 This norm can further be bounded in terms of its value at initialization, and a quantity that reflects how rapidly training converged.
-In the case that the function computed by the network at initialization is identically zero, we show that its generalization after training until interpolation is the same as that of the minimum $\ell_2$-norm interpolator with the standard parameterization.
 In contrast with previous analyses on two-layer networks~\citep{chatterji2022interplay}, this analysis holds whether this initialization is balanced or not.

 Our second main result is a high-probably risk bound that holds for networks in which the first and last layers are initialized randomly, and the middle layers are all initialized to the identity.
 Our bound holds whenever the scale of the initialization of the first layer is small enough, and the scale of the initialization of the last layer is large enough.
 This includes the extreme case where the first layer is initialized to zero.
 As the scale of the initialization of the first layer goes to zero, our bound approaches the known bound for the minimum $\ell_2$-norm interpolator with the standard parameterization.
 Our final main theoretical result illustrates our bounds using a simple covariance matrix used in previous work \citep{bartlett2020benign,chatterji2022foolish} which might be viewed as a canonical case where overfitting is benign for linear regression with the standard parameterization.